BorisBrock/HeidelBridge/README.md

 </div>
 <h1 align="center">Heidelbridge</h1>

 Heidelbridge is a firmware for ESP32 microcontrollers.
-It allows you to bring your Heidelberg wallbox into you local WiFi network.
-This is done by wrapping the Modbus RTU interface of the wallbox into a OCPP client.
+It allows you to bring your [Heidelberg wallbox](https://www.heidelberg-wallbox.eu) into you local WiFi network.
+This is done by wrapping the Modbus RTU interface of the wallbox in a OCPP client.
 This way the wallbox can easily be integrated into home energy management systems, e.g. [evcc](https://github.com/evcc-io/evcc).

 ![PlatformIO CI Build](https://github.com/BorisBrock/Heidelbridge/actions/workflows/build.yml/badge.svg)
 ![Flawfinder Code Analysis](https://github.com/BorisBrock/Heidelbridge/actions/workflows/flawfinder.yml/badge.svg)